electricimp/LPS25H/README.md

 pressureSensor.enable(true);    // Enable the sensor
 ```

-### read(*callback*)
+### read([*callback*])

-The **read()** method reads the pressure in hPa and executes the callback passed as its only parameter with the result.
-The callback takes a single parameter, a table.
-If an error occurs during the reading, the table passed to the callback will contain a key "err", with a description of the error, and the pressure reading will be null.
-If the pressure is read successfully, it will be stored in the table with the key "pressure".
+The **read()** method returns a pressure reading in hPa.
+The reading result is in the form of a squirrel table with the field *pressure*.
+If an error occurs during the reading the pressure field will be null, and the reading table will contain an additional field *err*, with a description of the error.

-If the callback is omitted, **read** executes synchronously and returns a table.
-As with the asynchrounous flow, the "err" key is present in the table if an error occurs.
-The pressure is stored with the "pressure" key.
+If a callback parameter is provided the reading executes asynchrounously, and the results table will be passed to the supplied function as the only parameter.
+If not, the reading executes synchronously, and the results table will be returned.

+#####asynchrounous example:
 ```squirrel
 pressureSensor.read(function(result) {
   if ("err" in result) {